jbgo/dotfiles/README.md

 # My dotfiles

-Repository of shared config for programs I use everyday.
+Repository of config files for programs I use everyday.

 ## Installation